Scotland's Best B&Bs

 Wildlife safaris from Fort William in the wilderness areas of Lochaber, including Glengarry, Knoydart and Loch Hourn.
 Golden eagles, red deer, otters and dolphins.

 National Trust for Scotland.
 Breathtaking scenery, deer enclosure, visitor centre and Ranger service.

 Daily cruises in the summer season from Gairloch to spot whales, porpoises, sharks and dolphins as well as sea birds.
 The 2 boat operators are Gairloch Marine Life Centre and Hebridean Whale Cruises.

-Shearwater Cruises offer boat trips from Ullapool to the Summer Isles to see seals and sea birds.
+Shearwater Cruises offer boat trips on the M.V.
+Summer Queen from Ullapool to the Summer Isles to see seals and sea birds.
 Trips can include time ashore on one of the islands, giving visitors a chance to explore.

 Boat trips from Kylesku old ferry pier down Loch Glencoull to see Eas-coul-aulin falls - the highest waterfall in Britain.
 See seals (and pups when born) and other wildlife like golden eagle and seabirds.
 All sailings are subject to weather conditions.

 Scotland's Best B&Bs hosts will be happy to help book wildlife watching trips and tours for you.
 Just ask when you arrive